bentz19u/spacetagram/README.md

-Spacestagram is a website which shares photos from NASA's Astronomy Picture of the Day (APOD) image API.
+Spacetagram is a website which shares photos from NASA's Astronomy Picture of the Day (APOD) image API.

 It was build for practice purpose using Next.js.